-Published research studies on the benefits of the TM program for nurses has been conducted at:
+Published research on the benefits of the TM Program for nurses and nursing students:

-- Practicing transcendence in meditation speeds nurses’ evolutionary development: Shining the light of “consciousness” through the lens of Unitary Human Caring Science.
-Visions: The Journal of Rogerian Nursing Science, 2021, 26(4), 1-27
+- Perkins, J., & Aquino-Russell, C. (2021).
+Practicing transcendence in meditation speeds nurses’ evolutionary development: Shining the light of “consciousness” through the lens of Unitary Human Caring Science.
+Visions: The Journal of Rogerian Nursing Science, 26(4), 1-27.

 - Aquino-Russell, C., Aldiabat, K., & Alsrayheen, E. (2023) Experiences of advanced standing program nursing students and instructors practicing Transcendental Meditation.
 American Journal of Qualitative Research, 2023, 7 (3), 32-48. https://doi.org/10.29333/ajqr/13239 © 2023 AJQR.